Blog / 2008 / What Is the Value of Art?

 I’m fairly certain that I’ve discovered the one, the only, the root value of art.
 It’s in a work’s ability to cause a conversation and be a catalyst for change.

 I have asked plenty of people what they think the value of art is.
-While they all have different ways of phrasing their responses, if you boil the various definitions all down, it comes back to an ability to incite revolution—big or small, global and personal.
+While they all have different ways of phrasing their responses, if you examine all the various definitions, they lead back to an ability to incite revolution—big or small, global and personal.

 It’s this aspect of visual art that I mean to more fully understand and employ in my Apple Pie series.